Agri-Business: Navigating Agricultural Relief Rules

 Agricultural Relief is about facilitating the succession of farm businesses to new generations of farmers.
 It is part of the Capital Acquisitions Tax (CAT) system in Ireland.
 In simple terms, it reduces the Capital Acquisitions Tax that you pay on farm transfers.

-Under normal Capital Acquisitions Tax conditions, you would pay 33% tax on the total market value of the farm.
-Agricultural Relief reduces the total market value of the farm by 90%, significantly reducing the amount of tax that has to be paid.
+Under normal Capital Acquisitions Tax conditions, you would pay 33% tax on the total market value of the farm being received as a gift or inheritance (to the extent the market value is in excess of the relevant CAT exemption threshold).
+Agricultural Relief reduces the total market value of the farm by 90%, significantly reducing and potentially eliminating the CAT payable (e.g., when any remaining CAT exemption thresholds are factored in).

 In this blog, we are going to look at the core rules around Agricultural Relief, focusing on who can qualify.
 We’ll also cover the main practical steps and planning you should undertake now to optimise your tax position and/or the tax position of your successors.